brightway-lca/brightway2-io/README.rst

     * Documentation for each strategy
     * New migrations module

-        - biosphere 2.2 > 3.01
-        - biosphere 3.01 > 3.1
         - ecoinvent 2.2 > 3.01 (each system model)
         - ecoinvent 3.01 > 3.1 (each system model)
         - SimaPro > ecoinvent biosphere

-    * Strategies to do migrations of unlinked activity data
-    * Strategies to do migrations of unlinked biosphere data
     * US LCI importer

         - Add DUMMY processes (strategy to add unlinked activities)